vruden/node-errors/README.md

 TooManyRequestsHttpError represents a "Too Many Requests" HTTP exception with status code 429

 Use this exception to indicate that a client has made too many requests in a given period of time.
 For example, you would throw this exception when 'throttling' an API user.

+### NotImplementedError

+NotImplementedError represents an "Not Implemented" HTTP exception with status code 501.